-15 Probably very similar to what is described in the existing draft.
+&lt;sup>15 Probably very similar to what is described in the existing draft.

-16 Probably very similar to what is described in the existing draft.
+&lt;sup>16 Probably very similar to what is described in the existing draft.

-17 I seem to recall 75% of the total port throughput being mentioned as the high bar here, but is this the right number, and is this something that the user might expect to be able to manage up or down?
+&lt;sup>17 I seem to recall 75% of the total port throughput being mentioned as the high bar here, but is this the right number, and is this something that the user might expect to be able to manage up or down?

-18 Which of these models is what we want is one of the open questions at present.
+&lt;sup>18 Which of these models is what we want is one of the open questions at present.

-19 I've assumed that this is basically a declarative protocol that doesn't use any kind of backward-propagated "ack" or status PDU.
+&lt;sup>19 I've assumed that this is basically a declarative protocol that doesn't use any kind of backward-propagated "ack" or status PDU.

-20 The description assumes that the Talker behaves like a single-port "Bridge on a stick".
+This needs to include both what the Talker specified and what has been granted at this point in the data path.
+The description assumes that the Talker behaves like a single-port "Bridge on a stick".